Politics: Globalization

 Political globalization began in the 20th century through intergovernmental organizations and supranational unions.
 The League of Nations was founded after World War I, and after World War II it was replaced by the United Nations.
 Various international treaties have been signed through it.
-Regional integration has been pursued by the African Union, ASEAN, the European Union, and Mercosur.
+Regional integration has been pursued by political and fiscal unions such as BRICS, the African Union, ASEAN, the European Union, and Mercosur.
 International political institutions on the international level include the International Criminal Court, the International Monetary Fund, and the World Trade Organization.

 Political science

 Plato (left) and Aristotle (right), from a detail of The School of Athens, a fresco by Raphael.
 Plato's Republic and Aristotle's Politics secured the two Greek philosophers as two of the most influential political philosophers.

 The study of politics is called political science.
 It comprises numerous subfields, namely three: Comparative politics, international relations and political philosophy.
 Political science is related to, and draws upon, the fields of economics, law, sociology, history, philosophy, geography, psychology, psychiatry, anthropology, and neurosciences.

 Comparative politics is the science of comparison and teaching of different types of constitutions, political actors, legislature and associated fields.
 International relations deals with the interaction between nation-states as well as intergovernmental and transnational organizations.
-Political philosophy is more concerned with contributions of various classical and contemporary thinkers and philosophers.
+Political philosophy is more concerned with the nature of politics and seeks knowledge about topics related to justice, legitimacy, liberty, and the legal foundations of ancient and modern civilizations.

-Political science is methodologically diverse and appropriates many methods originating in psychology, social research, and cognitive neuroscience.
-Approaches include positivism, interpretivism, rational choice theory, behavioralism, structuralism, post-structuralism, realism, institutionalism, and pluralism.
-Political science, as one of the social sciences, uses methods and techniques that relate to the kinds of inquiries sought: primary sources such as historical documents and official records, secondary sources such as scholarly journal articles, survey research, statistical analysis, case studies, experimental research, and model building.